UpadhyayShweta/Housing_Rental_Analysis/README.md

 ### Files used

-* [Houing Rental Analysis File](san_francisco_housing.ipynb) : notebook is used to visualize and analyze the real-estate data
+* [Houing Rental Analysis Starter Code](san_francisco_housing.ipynb) : notebook is used to visualize and analyze the real-estate data

 * [`neighbourhoods_coordinates` CSV File](Resources/neighbourhoods_coordinates.csv)